WSU-kduncan/s24cicd-1blckhrt/README-CD.md

       docker run -d -p 80:80 --name nginx --restart always 1blckhrt/dockerhubrepo:1.2.1
       ```

-    - allows me to setup a new docker image and stop/remove the existing one
+    - allows me to setup a new docker image and stop/remove the existing one, will eventually be used with the webhook

     - should be in home directory of user just for ease of access